livialima/linuxupskillchallenge/txt-for-devops-subreddit.md

-TITLE: Free intro to Linux commandline/server course starting shortly...
+TITLE: Free intro to Linux commandline/server course starting

 This free month-long course is re-starting again on the first Monday of next month.